What is a professional negligence claim?

 We are also able to identify when a surveyor may have breached their professional duties.
 The law provides that if a surveyor provides a valuation which is more than 10-15% above or below the correct value, that surveyor is likely to be found to be negligent.

-An important factor in investigating a potential negligence claim against a surveyor is the type of report that was completed and provided to the client.
+An important factor in investigating a potential negligence claim against a surveyor is the type of report that was undertaken and provided to the client.
 In most cases, negligence claims are made when a full structural survey is issued.
 Full structural surveys provide the most information about the potential property meaning that there is more scope for potential negligence.

+The surveyor report that provides the least detail is a mortgage valuation.
+Mortgage valuations provide only a basic property valuation meaning that other elements of the property such as its structural safety are usually not taken into account.
 Due to this lack of information, it can be difficult to claim negligence, however, if the negligence claim is specifically relating to the mortgage in question you may be able to make a claim.

 We have successfully brought claims against surveyors for the following errors: